opdsbanasya/NamasteNodeJS/Episode 6/README.md

   - **Person E**: Pizza

 ### Synchronous
-- Let you running in syncronous way.
+- Let you running in synchronous way.
 - Here is the order of serving:
   - **Person A**: Coke
     - Time taken: 0 minute